jawspeak/go-jira-restclient/README.md

 ### Usage

-See the `main.go` for examples using the client.
+See `main.go` for examples using the client.

 ### Development